Frequently Asked Questions

 What is the Progression through the curriculum?

-Students get started with Tai Chi Elements: we offer that as both a standalone class and sometimes include it in our Beginning Form classes.
+Students get started with Tai Chi Elements: we offer that as both a standalone class and also include that material at the start of our Beginning Form classes.
 Tai Chi Elements teaches a qigong set (Five Animal Frolics) and the basic Form Sequences out of which the complete Tai Chi form arises.

-Once students have learned the first section, they can continue learning the rest of the form in any of our ongoing form classes.
+Once students have learned the first section, they can continue learning the rest of the form in Intermediate Form or any of our form Refinement classes.
 In those classes, we work individually with each student to support learning at your pace.

-After learning the whole form, students continue in ongoing form to refine and deepen their understanding.
+After learning the whole form, students continue in Form Refinement to refine and deepen their understanding.
 With a round of refinement completed, students can choose to add push hands and/or sword practice.

 What is the refund policy?

-We only offer refunds for classes that require pre-registration, not for ongoing class payments, including punch cards.
+We only offer refunds for classes that require pre-registration, not for monthly memberships or punch cards.
 Refunds for pre-registered payments can be fully refunded for any reason up to two weeks before the class starts.
 After that, we will have made a commitment to rent the studio space and so we'll offer full or partial refunds as we're able.
 But, we can't guarantee a refund for cancellations made later than two weeks before the class starts since we have to cover rent and instructor fees.
 And if we need to delay, reschedule, or cancel the beginning session, we'll offer full refunds to anyone who can't make the new schedule or no longer wants to join.

 Do you offer private lessons?